Codimension two souls and cancellation phenomena: Introduction

 \section{Introduction}

-In dimension $7$ there are several examples of closed Riemannian manifolds of $\sec\ge 0$ that are homeomorphic and non-diffeomorphic.
-Historically, the first such example is an exotic $7$-sphere discovered by Gromoll-Meyer as the biquotient $Sp(2)/\!/ Sp(1)$~\cite{GroMey}.
-Other examples include some homotopy $7$-spheres with metrics of $\sec\ge 0$ constructed by Grove-Ziller~\cite{GroZil}, and examples found among Eschenburg spaces and Witten manifolds by Kreck-Stolz~\cite{KS-wit, KS-mod} (see also~\cite{CEZ}).
+In dimension $7$ there are several examples of closed Riemannian manifolds of nonnegative sectional curvature that are homeomorphic and nondiffeomorphic.
+Historically, the first such example is an exotic $7$-sphere discovered by Gromoll and Meyer as the biquotient $Sp(2)/\!/ Sp(1)$~\cite{GroMey}.
+Other examples include some homotopy $7$-spheres with metrics of nonnegative sectional curvature constructed by Grove and Ziller~\cite{GroZil}, and examples found among Eschenburg spaces and Witten manifolds by Kreck and Stolz~\cite{KS-wit, KS-mod} (see also~\cite{CEZ}).

-Our main result gives first examples of this kind in dimensions $>7$, e.g. we show that $S^7\times\cptwom$ is not diffeomorphic to $Sp(2)/\!/ Sp(1)\times\cptwom$.
-This is proved via a delicate argument which mixes surgery with homotopy-theoretic considerations of~\cite{Sch73, BecSch, Sch87}.
+Our main result gives the first examples of this kind in dimensions greater than $7$; for example, we show that $S^7\times\cptwom$ and $Sp(2)/\!/ Sp(1)\times\cptwom$ are not diffeomorphic.
+This is proved via a delicate argument which mixes surgery theory with homotopy-theoretic considerations from~\cite{Sch73, BecSch, Sch87, Bro-surv}.